What is human centered design?

 The Curb Cut Approach to HCD

-At Curb Cut Design Studio, we practice HCD with an equity lens–meaning that we use the human centered design process to redistribute concentrated power.
+Through Curb Cut Design Studio, M practices HCD with an equity lens, meaning that they use the human centered design process to more equitably redistribute concentrated power.

 Our founder developed our equity-based approach to human centered design with guidance from their many teachers, including the Maryland Institute College of Art Center for Social Design in Baltimore, Antionette Carroll of the Creative Reaction Lab in St. Louis and creator of the Equity-Centered Community Design framework, George Aye of the Greater Good Studio in Chicago, Tania Anaissie of Beytna Design, Jessica Mason of The Social Impact Studio, IDEO.org, Bobbie Hill of Concordia in New Orleans, the Design Justice Network, their training in harm reduction from HIPS, their decade of experiences as a social impact designer and community activist, and the political education they’ve learned from Ella Baker, Grace Lee Boggs, adrienne maree brown, Leah Lakshmi Piepzna-Samarasinha, bell hooks, and the Racial Equity Institute.